larsgeb/larsgeb.github.io/_posts/2023-04-25-persistent-notebooks-vscode.md

 ![here](/assets/ss4.png)

-- Add the following lines and save the file. **You might want to change** the fourth argument on the arguments passed to tmux, as this will be the process name of the tmux session!
+- Add the following lines and save the file. **You might want to change** the fourth off the arguments passed to tmux, as this will be the process name of the tmux session!
 ```json
 {
     "terminal.integrated.profiles.linux": {